1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Kol'tsov.md

 [^5]:“was published just before the elections to the  AS to fill a vacancy in genetics, and the candidates for that  vacancy were Lysenko (then a member of the LAAAS),  Kol’tsov and Berg (corresponding members of the AS)”  (Medvedev and Lerner, p.
 80)

 [^6]:“Kol’tsov’s significant contribution to the development of  cytology and genetics makes it necessary to evaluate more  fairly his early eugenical works published in the Rnssky  Evgenichesky Zhurnal in 1922-1923, which became known  to the wider public in 1937, thanks to Prezent.”
 (Medvedev and Lerner, p.
 81)

+[^7]:“e possibility of breeding human races according to  Mendelian laws.9 Yet he conceals the fact that Kol’tsov said  this in a science-fiction reference, as a theoretical possibility  that Martians might use if they conquered the earth, and  proved to be creatures of a higher order than man, who  viewed earthmen as domestic animals”  (Medvedev and Lerner, p.
+82)